 - Ear plugs, especially if you’re a light sleeper, for the plane rides and in case your room-mate snores.

 - Zip-lock bags for anything you don't want to get wet in the rainforest.

 - Band-aids—good for blisters among other things.

 - If you like washcloths, bring your own.

 - Sufficient contact lens solution if you wear them.
 The stores we were in didn’t seem to stock any.

-- In general, you can buy cheaply in China.
+- In general, you can buy cheaply in Peru.
 However, US brand toiletries are difficult to come by and expensive.
 Bring these things from home.
-Hotels will usually provide shampoo and soap, if you're not picky about the variety.

 - Pack light.
-Pack once and then take half that amount.
+Pack once and then go through your stuff and take half that amount.
 Particularly at the end of the trip, when we’re traveling for a week, you’ll be happy to have a small, light suitcase.
 You might want to bring a foldable duffle bag to get all the things you buy home.

 - Don’t bring anything that you’d be heartbroken if it got lost or ruined.
 It’s inevitable that your suitcase will be thrown, dropped, and bounced a few times.
 Especially when we’re traveling, a few rugged clothes in colors that don’t show dirt is the best way to go.